-At mindbodygreen, we believe we can get most everything we need from nature—including our daily nutrients.
-And while we can get many of the essential vitamins and minerals we need on a daily basis from our diet (but we're actually not, hence the widespread nutrient gaps in our nation), the "food-first" mentality isn't the best approach when it comes to vitamin D.
+At mindbodygreen, we believe a balanced diet is the foundation of a healthy lifestyle.
+And while we can get many of the essential vitamins and minerals we need on a daily basis from our diet, most of us don't, hence the widespread nutrient gaps in our nation.
+There's one area where the "food-first" mentality tends to fail us: vitamin D.

 And if you're wondering if you can simply get enough of the "sunshine vitamin" by spending time outside on a sunny summer day, think again: "Sunshine, unfortunately, is equally variable," Ferira says.
 "And also risky."

 The most effective way to ensure you're getting the vitamin D your body needs on a daily basis is by taking a high-quality, effective vitamin D3 supplement.

 Here's what you should look for when choosing a vitamin D supplement: